kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/Metros-Part4.md

       graph.addEdge(x.toString ++ y.toString, x.toString, y.toString, true).asInstanceOf[AbstractEdge]
     }

 Display the graph.
-metros: small blue dots.
-countries: medium red dots.
-continents: large green dots.
+The metros are the small blue dots, the countries are the medium red dots and the continents are the large green dots.

 input: